cspr-rad/kairos-spec/info.md

 - Withdrawals can be done easily through L2, by the user submitting a request to withdraw to L2 and L2 including that into the L1 transaction it generates next.
 However, this relies on the L2 not denying you service.
+- "Validity proofs" are ZKPs rolled up into one

 Goal: Build a system to allow Casper payments with lower gas fees.